KayDes1gn/Responsive-Design-Winter-2025/week-6-notes.md

 ### BioBlitz 2024 (Digital Photo II)

-Last year’s BioBlitz involved areas other than John Abbott, i.e. McGill’s Morgan Arboretum, this in 2025 it will only include the John Abbott campus.
+Last year’s BioBlitz involved areas other than John Abbott, i.e. McGill’s Morgan Arboretum, this year it will only include the John Abbott campus.

 We can improve JAC community buy-in with online promotion on JAC’s video displays, on the web and on Instagram.